angband/angband/docs/birth.rst

   stealth can usually surprise their opponents, gaining the first blow.
   Also, creatures may fail to notice a stealthy character entirely, allowing a player to avoid certain fights.
-This skill is based upon race and class, but can me magically enhanced.
+This skill is based upon race and class, but can be magically enhanced.

 Disarming
   Disarming is the ability to remove traps safely, and also includes